-Veneers are thin porcelain veneers that fit over the facial surface of the teeth.
-This removes surface stains from tobacco products, wine, soft drinks and coffee.
+This procedure involves using a special abrasive material to remove surface stains from tobacco products, wine, soft drinks and coffee.
 However, enamel abrasion does not work for intrinsic stains or stains inside the tooth.

 Dental Implantsare used to replace lost or damaged teeth.
 The dentist inserts a small titanium screw into the jaw at the site of the missing tooth, which serves as a support for a crown.